Yellow: Food coloring

 The most common yellow food coloring in use today is called Tartrazine.
 It is a synthetic lemon yellow azo dye.
 It is also known as E number E102, C.I.
 19140, FD&C yellow 5, acid yellow 23, food yellow 4, and trisodium 1-(4-sulfonatophenyl)-4-(4-sulfonatophenylazo)-5-pyrazolone-3-carboxylate.
 It is the yellow most frequently used such processed food products as corn and potato chips, breakfast cereals such as corn flakes, candies, popcorn, mustard, jams and jellies, gelatin, soft drinks (notably Mountain Dew), energy and sports drinks, and pastries.
 It is also widely used in liquid and bar soap, shampoo, cosmetics and medicines.
 Sometimes it is mixed with blue dyes to color processed products green.

 It is typically labelled on food packages as "color", "tartrazine", or "E102".
 In the United States, because of concerns about possible health problems related to intolerance to tartrazine, its presence must be declared on food and drug product labels.

 Another popular synthetic yellow coloring is Sunset Yellow FCF (also known as orange yellow S, FD&C yellow 6 and C.I.
 15985) It is manufactured from aromatic hydrocarbons from petroleum.
 When added to foods sold in Europe, it is denoted by E number E110.

 Symbolism and associations

-In the west, yellow is not a well-loved color; in a 2000 survey, only six percent of respondents in Europe and America named it as their favorite color. compared with 45 percent for blue, 15 percent for green, 12 percent for red, and 10 percent for black.
-For seven percent of respondents, it was their least favorite color.
-Yellow is the color of ambivalence and contradiction; the color associated with optimism and amusement; but also with betrayal, duplicity, and jealousy.
-But in China and other parts of Asia, yellow is a color of virtue and nobility.
+In the west, yellow is not a well-loved color.
+In a year 2000 survey, only 6% of respondents in Europe and America named it as their favorite color, compared with 45% for blue, 15% for green, 12% for red, and 10% for black.
+For 7% of respondents, it was their least favorite color.
+Yellow is considered a color of ambivalence and contradiction.
+It is associated with optimism and amusement, but also with betrayal, duplicity, and jealousy.
+However, in China and other parts of Asia, yellow is a color of virtue and nobility.